 Figure 4.1-4: Interworking between 5G Policy framework and AFs supporting Rx interface

-To support Deterministic Networking, the TSCTSF offers RESTCONF (IETF RFC 8040 [66]) and/or NETCONF (IETF RFC 6241 [65]) interfaces to access to the schema defined by the Deterministic Networking (DetNet) YANG Model, as specified in IETF draft-ietf-detnet-yang [64], to enable the provisioning of configuration and operation data for DetNet flows.
+To support Deterministic Networking, the TSCTSF offers RESTCONF (IETF RFC 8040 [66]) and/or NETCONF (IETF RFC 6241 [65]) interfaces to access to the schema defined by the 3GPP Extended Deterministic Networking (DetNet) YANG Model specified in 3GPP TS 29.565 [60] (extension of IETF draft-ietf-detnet-yang [64]), to enable the provisioning of configuration and operation data for DetNet flows.
 The 5G System is integrated with the Deterministic Network as defined in IETF RFC 8655[63] as a logical DetNet transit router (see 3GPP TS 23.501 [2], clause 4.4.8.4).
 The TSCTSF performs mapping in the control plane between the 5GS internal functions and the DetNet controller.

 Figure 4.1-5: Interworking between TSCTSF and DetNet controller to support Deterministic Networking.